ngaut/stackvm/spec.md

   - Tool Integration: Ensure that raw data retrieved from both Knowledge Graph Search and Vector Search is exclusively processed by the LLM generation tool.
 Do not pass this data to other tools, as doing so may result in an unreadable final answer or prevent other tools from effectively processing the data.
 This practice maintains the coherence, integrity, and quality of the final response.
   - Maintain Coherence: By processing all retrieved data through the LLM generation tool, you ensure that the final answer is a cohesive, single-language narrative.
 This avoids the inclusion of raw or fragmented data that could compromise the readability and consistency of the response.

+- **Final Answer Alignment**:
+  - **Goal-Centric Generation**: Ensure that the generated `final_answer` directly addresses the question or objective outlined in the goal.
+The response should be focused and relevant to the user’s initial query.
+  - **Contextual Consistency**: Since the tools in the plan (e.g., `llm_generate`) do not have visibility of the goal, include the goal context when making tool calls if necessary.
+Maintain the alignment between the goal and all intermediate steps leading to the `final_answer`.
+This ensures that every instruction and tool interaction contributes towards achieving the desired outcome.
+  - **Avoid Divergence**: Prevent the generation of information that, while relevant, does not serve to answer the primary goal.
+All synthesized and summarized data should reinforce the goal-centric `final_answer`.

 ## 8. Common Errors

 **Case 1: Querying Specific Runtime/Environment Information**